-NAV May Not Always Correspond to Market Price and, as a Result, Baskets May Be Created or Redeemed at a Value that Differs from the Market Price of the Shares.
+NAV May Not Always Correspond to Market Price and, as a Result, Creation Units May Be Created or Redeemed at a Value that Differs from the Market Price of the Shares.

 Shares may trade at, above or below their NAV.
 The NAV fluctuates with changes in the market value of the Fund's assets.
 The trading price of Shares fluctuates in accordance with changes in the NAV, intraday changes in the value of the futures contracts and market supply and demand.
-The amount of the discount or premium in the trading price of the Shares relative to their NAV may be influenced by non-concurrent trading hours between NYSE Arca (the exchange on which the Shares trade) and the exchanges on which futures contracts on the Index Commodities trade.
+The amount of the discount or premium in the trading price of the Shares relative to their NAV may be influenced by non-concurrent trading hours between NYSE Arca (the exchange on which the Shares trade) and the exchanges on which Index Contracts trade.
 While the Shares are expected to trade on NYSE Arca until 4:00 p.m.
-(Eastern time), liquidity in the markets for the futures contracts on the Index Commodities are expected to be reduced whenever the principal markets for those contracts are closed.
+(Eastern time), liquidity in the markets for the Index Contracts is expected to be reduced whenever the principal markets for those contracts are closed.
 As a result, trading spreads, and the resulting premium or discount on Shares, may widen during these gaps in market trading hours.